ns1-terraform/terraform-provider-ns1/website/docs/r/record.html.markdown

   dots - see the example above and `FQDN formatting` below.
 * `type` - (Required) The records' RR type.
 * `ttl` - (Optional) The records' time to live (in seconds).
-* `link` - (Optional) The target record to link to.
+* `link` - (Optional) The fully qualified domain name (without a terminating dot) of the target record.
 This means this record is a 'linked' record, and it inherits all properties from its target.
 * `use_client_subnet` - (Optional) Whether to use EDNS client subnet data when available(in filter chain).
 * ` meta` - (Optional) meta is supported at the `record` level.
 [Meta](#meta-3)